 The video is a bonus.
-If you don’t have the time or better yet, the bandwidth to watch this portion of the tutorial, you tree will still be beautiful!
+If you don’t have the time or better yet, the bandwidth to watch this portion of the tutorial, your tree will still be beautiful!

-Watch the video if you want experience the joy of mixing your own colors.
+Watch the video if you want to experience the joy of mixing your own colors.

 Points for a public presentation.